God is a spirit, and they who worship Him must worship in spirit and in truth. (Jesus, John 4:24).

 In the book of Genesis we read of how the Word of God appeared to Abraham as he sat by his tent door in the plains of Mamre.
 It is written that three men stood by Abraham.
 Two angels appeared with Him, who left and journeyed to Sodom, while Abraham remained speaking with the LORD.

-The Word of God appeared to Moses in the midst of a bush, and spoke with Moses.
+The Word of God appeared to Moses in the midst of a burning bush, and spoke with Moses.

 When the Word of God was conceived in the womb of a virgin, an angel told her betrothed husband: